-Two recent examples:
+Three recent examples:

 H.R.
 1505, National Security and Federal Lands Protection Act.
 On October 5, 2011, the House Natural Resources Committee passed H.R.
-1505 by a vote of 26-17.
-This bill, which now goes to the full house, exempts the US Department of Homeland Security from complying with the National Historic Preservation Act (NHPA), the Archeological Resources Protection Act, the Antiquities Act, the National Environmental Policy Act (NEPA), and more than 25 other federal laws when accessing federal land or building infrastructure, including fences and roads, within 100 miles of international land and maritime borders of the US.
-A distance of 100 miles from Ohio’s maritime border with Canada covers most of the northern half of Ohio, including federally controlled areas of Cuyahoga Valley National Park and Lake Erie.
+1505.
+This bill, now before the full house, exempts the U.S. Department of Homeland Security from complying with the National Historic Preservation Act (NHPA), the Archeological Resources Protection Act, the Antiquities Act, NEPA, and more than 25 other federal laws when accessing federal land or building infrastructure, including fences and roads, within 100 miles of international land and maritime borders of the US.
+A distance of 100 miles from Ohio’s maritime border with Canada covers most of the northern third to half of Ohio, including federally controlled areas of Cuyahoga Valley National Park and Lake Erie.
 Ohio’s only member on the Committee, Rep. Johnson (R), voted yes.
-A similar bill has yet to be introduced into the US Senate.
-Exempting compliance with Sections 106 and 110 of the NHPA and other federal laws protecting archaeological sites is dangerous public policy because doing so may then become the norm, not the exception.
+A companion bill has not been introduced in the Senate.

 HR 1904, Southeast Arizona Land Exchange and Conservation Act 0f 2011.
 This bill passed the House and awaits action in the Senate.
 Among other things, it transfers 2,400 acres of public land to a privately owned mining company without assurances that cultural resources on the land will be protected pursuant to NEPA and Section 106 of NHPA.